If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Boss Portrait Palettes

 Wagner, Legance, Randy, Oates, Raith, and Monke each have two unused palette swaps near the end of the portrait list, while Orlo has just one.
-While every one of these characters has his portrait recolored for at least one other boss, the eleven color variations shown here are not used by any characters.
+While every one of these characters has his portrait recolored for at least one other boss, the thirteen color variations shown here are not used by any characters.
 Perhaps worth noting, Wagner and Raith each have an unused portrait recolor bearing strong similarities to the colors of minor Black Fang bosses from The Blazing Blade.

 Battle Palettes